Setup4 IT Security

 What is a Strong Password?

-You might hear this a lot nowadays especially from folks in IT that your password for any online account and activity should be strong or else there is always a risk that you might be swindled of your money, your identity et cetera and many other versions of the same story.
+No doubt you’ve heard this before, particularly from those in IT, that your password for any online account and activity should be strong or else there is always a risk that you might be swindled of your money, your identity, and many other versions of the same story.

-An average person in this tech-savvy era spends around 4-6 hours a day online and this time is on an upward spiral.
+Did you know that an average person spends around 4 to 6 hours online every single day, and this time is on an upward trend?
 The time spent online is mostly due to various tasks such as online shopping, Facebook and other social media platform engagement, net banking, applications, claims and many more.
-It is good that almost all tasks today can be done online, but the most disturbing part for us as An absolute ICT Professionals is the presence of vulnerable passwords which are used across online platforms.
+It is good that almost all tasks today can be done online, but the most concerning part is the abundance of vulnerable passwords that are used across online platforms.

-On an average, every user has 15 – 30 online accounts, profiles or sign-ins.
-Here comes the tricky part as it is not easy to remember the passwords for all of them.
-So, what do users do?
+On average, every user has 15 – 30 online accounts, profiles or sign-ins.
+This is what creates the tricky situation where it’s simply not easy to remember passwords for every single possible online account you can have online.
+So, what do users do to account for this?

-They either use one password for all, or they keep 3-7 passwords on a rotating basis across all platforms.
-Now, this poses a great threat as there is the potential of losing one password and giving up access to 10 accounts.
-For example, if you lose the key to the main door of your house which can also be used for your lockers and other rooms, it becomes very easy for the invader to access everything.
-Moreover, if you google ‘most commonly used passwords’ you would be surprised that millions of people are still using the following as their password.
+Users either end up using one password for every account, or they keep 3-7 passwords on a rotating basis across all platforms.
+Now, this poses a great cyber security threat as there is the potential of losing one password and giving up access to 10 accounts.
+Moreover, if you Google ‘most commonly used passwords’ you would be surprised that millions of people are still using the following as their password.
 Get ready to be shocked (or not)!

 1. Password